raresChivu/carHandover/README_prog.md

 - **User Registration & Login:** Users can register (as admin or normal), login, and use "Remember Me" for persistent sessions.
 All authentication is currently localStorage-based.
 - **Role-based Navigation:** Admins and users see different navigation bars and options.
 - **Account Management:** Users can access profile, change password, notifications, privacy settings, logout, and sign out (which clears session data).
-- **Car List:** All users can view a styled list of cars, with details loaded from mock data.
+- **Car List:** All users can view a styled list of cars, with details loaded from mock data (or localStorage, initialized on first app load).
 - **Modal & Forms:** The app uses modal dialogs for forms and details, with reusable form components.
 - **Password/Email Restrictions:** Registration and login enforce password/email rules with live feedback.
 - **Helping Agent:** An AI-powered chat assistant helps users with app usage and features.
+- **Order Management:** Users can request/assign cars, and orders are stored per user.
+Orders are displayed in a compact table with all car/order details.
+- **Notifications:** Users receive notifications for car requests/assignments, with a notification counter in the UI.
+- **Email Order as PDF:** Users can send an order as a PDF attachment to the recipient/donor via email (uses backend API and Gmail SMTP/App Password).

 ## App Flow
 1. **Landing Page (`pages/index.tsx`):**